johnpapa/shopping-for-codespaces/README.md

 1. You type `/// sort the products by name alphabetically`, and hit `<TAB>` and `<ENTER>` to accept it
 1. You are prompted line by line for the code to sort the products.
 It looks appropriate, so you click `<ENTER>` on each line to accept it, until it is complete.
 1. You delete the old line of code to render the products, now that you have replaced it.
+1. You press `<F5>` to debug and select `Node.js` as the profile and the debugger launches the application.
-1. You re-run the debugger, open the browser, and refresh to see your changes!
+1. You open the browser and see your changes worked!

    > Copilot just helped you write the code to sort the products directly in CodeSpaces in the browser.
 Now let's save your changes.